CiscoSE/NexusProgrammability/docs/Telemetry/gNMI/certificate.md

 ## Client certificate

-If you prefer to use a certificate instead of a password, you can create a client certificate that can be used to authenticate against the NX-OS device.
+If you prefer to use a certificate and key instead of a password, you can create a client certificate that can be used to authenticate against the NX-OS device.

-> It is assumed that you have a valid root and intermediate CA certificates.
+> It is assumed that you have a valid root and intermediate CA certificates installed in your workstation.
 Instructions can be found at the top of this article on how to set that up

 #### Create key and certificate

 Altough the file name is trivial, it is a best practice to use the username or other identifier that sumarizes the purpuse of the certificate, csr and keys.

 > You can use the same certificate to login to multiple devices with the same username

 > Make sure to use usr_cert extensions

 > Use the username as value for _Common Name_ and _Organizational Unit Name_

 ```